|Nutritional Guidelines (per serving)|

-Kids love anything that is little - and these individual pot pies take the cake for Halloween cuteness.
-These little chicken pot pies have strips of puff pastry on top to look like mummy wrappings, and a few stuffed green olives slices make the perfect "eyes."
-And this recipe is kid-friendly, nutritious, and so easy to make.
+Kids love anything little—and these individual pot pies take the cake for Halloween cuteness.
+The mini chicken pot pies have strips of puff pastry on top to look like mummy wrappings and a few stuffed green olives slices make the perfect "eyes."

-You can use your own favorite veggies in this recipe if you'd like.
-Use a frozen vegetable combination, substitute broccoli florets for the baby peas, or use some sliced zucchini or yellow squash.
+Use a combination of frozen vegetables or any leftovers you're looking to use up—feel free to substitute broccoli florets for the baby peas, or use some sliced zucchini or yellow squash.

 You can make them any other time of the year too.
 Just use a solid round of puff pastry.
 Cut some slits in the pastry for venting, and bake as directed.

-Serve these cute and tasty little pies with a green salad tossed with sliced pears and a sweet and tart dressing.
-This recipe will give your kids a nice solid foundation before they venture out into the spooky night in search of candy and more candy.
+Serve these cute and tasty little pies with a green salad tossed with sliced pears and a sweet-tart dressing.
+This recipe will give your kids a nice solid foundation before they venture out into the spooky night in search of swee treats.

 - 2 tablespoons butter